 Don’t forget to optimize the page with registration information (make a link where people can easily register), directions to the venue, logistics, agendas, etc.

-Leverage the power of Direct Mail
+Leverage the power of shared media products

-Direct mail can play a remarkable role in the success of your event before it even takes place.
+Shared Media Products can play a remarkable role in the success of your event before it even takes place.

 Just like any aspect of your business, event marketing requires focus and preparation.
 By using a combination of all three strategies listed above, you’ll be well on your way to success.